 DescriptionHow could the old-fashioned favorite, lily of the valley, be even more charming?
 With pink flowers!
 'Rosea' lily of the valley (or Convallaria majalis var. rosea) blooms in mid to late spring with pale pink bell-shaped flowers.
 While the flowers are small - they have a big presence - boasting a sweet fragrance that wafts through the garden.

 Lily of the valley resists deer, rabbits, and other pests.
 It fills in quickly to transform difficult areas into low-maintenance swaths of green.
 Plant it in an area with even moisture and shade for the best performance!DetailsBotanical name: Convallaria majalis var.
-Rosea Common name: Lily of the valley Zone: 2 – 8 Sun exposure: Shade (< 4 hours sun) to part-sun (4-6 hours sun) Height x width: 6-8″ X 12-18″ Flower color: Pink Foliage color: Green Uses: Container, edging, ground cover, massing, small spaces, underplanting, woodland How To GrowSoil: Evenly moist, humus-rich soil.
+Rosea Common name: Lily of the valley Zone: 3 – 8 Sun exposure: Shade (< 4 hours sun) to part-sun (4-6 hours sun) Height x width: 6 - 12" tall x wide Flower color: Pink Foliage color: Green Bloom time: April Features: Suitable for slopes, space savers, rare & unusual, rain gardens, rabbit resistant, heat tolerant, ground covers, fragrant, evergreens, deer resistant, container plants, cold tolerant, best for beginners Uses: Container, edging, ground cover, massing, small spaces, underplanting, woodland How To GrowSoil: Evenly moist, humus-rich soil.
 Light: Grows well in morning sun to full shade, in all but the driest of spots.
 Hot afternoon sun may burn leaves.
 Water: Moderate, prefers even moisture.
 It can tolerate dry conditions but often goes dormant early (though it will return the following season without fail).
-Spacing: 24″ apart.
+Spacing: 6 - 12 inches apart.
 Fertilizing: Grow in well-drained soil that is moderately fertile and humus-rich.
 We do not recommend fertilizing at planting time or during the first growing season.
 If soil is low quality in successive years, a light scattering of slow-release fertilizer in spring should be sufficient.
 Winterizing: Keep old foliage over winter to protect crowns.
 After the ground freezes, apply a loose layer of oak leaves, pine boughs, or straw.
 You can gradually remove mulch and cut back old foliage in early spring.
 Maintenance & pruning: Little care is needed; if plant spreads beyond the desired area, dig extra plants out.
 Divide as necessary.